MaartenGr/BERTopic/docs/tutorial/visualization/visualization.md

 ## **Visualize Topics**
-After having trained our `BERTopic` model, we can iteratively go through perhaps a hundred topic to get a good understanding of the topics that were extract.
+After having trained our `BERTopic` model, we can iteratively go through hundreds of topics to get a good understanding of the topics that were extract.
 However, that takes quite some time and lacks a global representation.
 Instead, we can visualize the topics that were generated in a way very similar to [LDAvis](https://github.com/cpsievert/LDAvis).